MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr-best-practices.md

 # OpenXR app best practices

-You can see an example of the best practices below in BasicXrApp's [OpenXRProgram.cpp](https://github.com/microsoft/OpenXR-SDK-VisualStudio/blob/master/samples/BasicXrApp/OpenXrProgram.cpp) file.
+You can see an example of the best practices below in <a href="https://github.com/microsoft/OpenXR-MixedReality/tree/master/samples/BasicXrApp" target="_blank">BasicXrApp</a>'s OpenXRProgram.cpp file.
 The Run() function at the beginning captures a typical OpenXR app code flow from initialization to the event and rendering loop.

 ## Best practices for visual quality and stability